-- Indoor separation: Every restaurant with indoor seating must operate at less than 50 percent of the permitted fire code occupant load, offering at least 6 feet of separation between parties or groups at different tables, booths or bar tops, unless the tables are separated by glass or Plexiglas.
+- Indoor separation: Every restaurant with indoor seating must offer at least 6 feet of separation between parties or groups at different tables, booths or bar tops, unless the tables are separated by glass or Plexiglas.
 Restaurant staff is not counted against the occupant limit.

 - Outdoor separation: Outdoor dining areas should ensure at least 6 feet of physical distance between tables, benches or areas for patrons to sit while dining or waiting to be seated.

 - No indoor standing/congregation: Restaurants should eliminate any indoor standing room where patrons can congregate and are encouraged to use reservation systems to limit capacity of congregating patrons.